 - Acute alcohol withdrawal (to help you through the symptoms of withdrawal such as seizure prevention)

-If you were prescribed benzos for any of these reasons and benzodiazepine addiction is a problem for you, our Harmony Recovery Group team can help you to overcome it.
+If you were prescribed benzos for any of these reasons and benzodiazepine addiction is a problem for you, our Harmony Health Group team can help you to overcome it.

 Different Types of Benzos